anvial/juju/docs/reference/hook-command/list-of-hook-commands/storage-get.md

 ## Details

-When no &lt;key&gt; is supplied, all keys values are printed.
+When no `<key>` is supplied, all keys values are printed.

-Further details:
-storage-get obtains information about storage being attached to, or detaching from, the unit.
+`storage-get` obtains information about storage being attached to, or detaching from, the unit.

-If the executing hook is a storage hook, information about the storage related to the hook will be reported; this may be overridden by specifying the name of the storage as reported by storage-list, and must be specified for non-storage hooks.
+If the executing hook is a storage hook, information about the storage related to the hook will be reported; this may be overridden by specifying the name of the storage as reported by `storage-list`, and must be specified for non-storage hooks.

-storage-get can be used to identify the storage location during storage-attached and storage-detaching hooks.
+`storage-get` can be used to identify the storage location during `storage-attached` and `storage-detaching` hooks.
 The exception to this is when the charm specifies a static location for singleton stores.